shiningsurya/fetch/README.md

 fetch is Fast Extragalactic Transient Candidate Hunter.
 It has been detailed in the paper [FETCH: A deep-learning based classifier for fast transient classification](https://arxiv.org/abs/1902.06343).

+### Work in progress so expect stuff not upto date

 Install
 ---